XavierDefontaine/CV/README.md

 * Learn how to deploy a web app using the server to serve React’s build
 * Showcase our project to a wider audience ([presentation on YouTube](https://www.youtube.com/watch?v=iJvfMVrU9Vk)).

-Nice to have, if we had more time:
+Improvements if we had more time:

 * Making the frontend more responsive
 * Fixing graphs rendering issues when passing props down from the Profile